Crudeerz/atari_spaceinvaders_iths/README.md

 > If you would like to construct a ".gif" from all saved plots in */Local/Plots*, run the program **"Laboration/Resources/make_gif.py"**
 > By default, this program removes the images from the source directory when the gif has been successfully created.

 If you want to test the models that has been saved and record them playing the game, you can run **"Laboration/record_agent.py"**.
+Be sure to change the path to which model you want to record.